simizeko/Astral/README.md

 ### Note Length

-Adjust how long the note is 'held down' in seconds.
+Adjust how long the notes are 'held down' in seconds.

 ### Transpose Octave

-Useful when the MIDI software/hardware Astral is outputting to doesn't feature the ability to transpose incoming notes.
+Useful when the MIDI software/hardware Astral is outputting to, doesn't feature the ability to transpose incoming notes.

 ### Output Device